 About this course

 Our electrical and electronic engineering courses offer a breadth and depth of study that you’ll find at few other UK universities.
-This masters degree builds on the BEng programme by giving you the opportunity to learn the management skills needed to become a leader in this industry and to explore additional specialist modules.
+This master's in electrical and electronic engineering builds on the BEng programme.
+The programme gives you the opportunity to learn the management skills needed to become a leader in this industry and to explore additional specialist modules.

 Electrical engineering is about the generation, distribution and use of electricity on a large scale, while electronics is all about the components and systems that make electronic devices work.
 On this electrical and electronic engineering degree you’ll gain a thorough grounding in both disciplines, and learn how they interrelate.